Eralde/rci-tools/packages/core/README.md

 export interface RciQuery<PathType extends string = string> { // `PathType` can be narrowed to a subset of valid path strings
   path: PathType;
   data?: Record<string, any> | string | boolean | number; // defaults to {}
-  extractDataByPath?: boolean; // defaults to true
+  extractData?: boolean; // defaults to true
 }
 ```